-I’m going share a few facts about Cuba that nobody seems to tell you, like they way nurses receiving a house as a perk of the job, skin tones and facial features being ethnically deceiving (I guess that can apply anywhere in the world, but it was highlighted as being very common in Cuba), oh and the fact that pens are a ‘thing’.
+I’m going share a few facts about Cuba that nobody seems to tell you, like they way nurses receive a house as a perk of the job, skin tones and facial features being ethnically deceiving (I guess that can apply anywhere in the world, but it was highlighted as being very common in Cuba), oh and the fact that pens are a ‘thing’.

 1. It’s a crocodile